Senators to watch during Supreme Court nomination fight

 In 2016 he declined to support confirmation hearings or a vote on Garland's nomination, like many Republicans that the American people should be able to weigh in by way of the presidential election.
 "This debate is not about Judge Garland.
 It's about whether to give the American people a voice in the selection of the next Supreme Court justice," he said in a statement.
 He added, "I believe it is reasonable to give the American people a voice by allowing the next president to fill this lifetime appointment to the Supreme Court."

-But Alexander also cut through the loftier explanation about allowing the people to have their say by noting that it's the party controlling the Senate that gets to decide, concluding his statement by saying, "Sen. McConnell is only doing what the Senate majority has the right to do and what Senate Democrat leaders have said they would do in similar circumstances."
+But even then, Alexander also cut through the loftier explanation about allowing the people to have their say by noting that it's the party controlling the Senate that gets to decide, concluding his statement by saying, "Senator McConnell is only doing what the Senate majority has the right to do and what Senate Democrat leaders have said they would do in similar circumstances."